saru-tora/anansi/index.markdown

 ⚙️  Performant
 -------------

-Anansi also allows web applications to run asynchronously with Rust's speed.
+Anansi also allows web applications to run asynchronously with Rust's speed (WIP).

 ✨ Easy to get started
 ----------------------